gbultman2/udacity-DataWarehouse/README.md

 [config file](dwh.cfg)

-`HOST` - should look like my-redshift-cluster.xxxxxxxxxxx.us-west-2.redshift.amazonaws.com/
+`HOST` - This is the `Cluster Endpoint` should look like my-redshift-cluster.xxxxxxxxxxx.us-west-2.redshift.amazonaws.com/

 `DB_PASSWORD` - this is the password you provided in the cloud formation